Ruby Rose: VJ career and television personality

-In order to land her job as an MTV VJ in Australia, Rose competed against 2000 other hopefuls in a three-week national search, as former VJ Lyndsey Rodrigues moved to the United States to co-host TRL.
+In order to land the job as a MTV VJ in Australia, Rose competed against 2000 other hopefuls in a three-week national search, as former VJ Lyndsey Rodrigues moved to the United States to co-host TRL.
 As part of the competition, she downed 100 shots of beer in 100 minutes against Jackasss Bam Margera, and kissed strangers on a busy Sydney street.
 She stated, "Being a model there is always something they want to change.
 Whether they want someone a little bit skinnier, a little bit taller, a little bit prettier, but MTV wants you to be yourself... not censoring anything and not conforming to anything."

 In 2009, Rose won the ASTRA Award for Favourite Female Personality.
 She also travelled to Kenya to "highlight... [the] amazing work" done by Global Vision International.
-She appeared in the episode "Media Virgins", of Australia's Next Top Model, acting as a guest judge, and also worked as a correspondent for the finale of Australia's Next Top Model.
+She appeared in the episode "Media Virgins", of season 5 of Australia's Next Top Model, acting as a guest judge, and also worked as a correspondent for the finale of the same show.

-In July 2009, Rose along with Dave Hughes, Charlie Pickering, Carrie Bickmore and James Mathison hosted The 7pm Project, an Australian television news talk show produced by Roving Enterprises which airs weeknights on Network Ten.
+In July 2009, Rose along with Dave Hughes, Charlie Pickering, Carrie Bickmore and James Mathison hosted The 7pm Project, an Australian television news talk show produced by Roving Enterprises which aired weeknights on Network 10.
 She left the program to pursue her own hosting projects.
-In October 2009, it was announced that FOX8 had picked up the rights to UK format Ultimate School Musical, which features ordinary teenagers from a school attempting to put on a music production to a professional standard in just six weeks.
+In October 2009, it was announced that Fox8 had picked up the rights to UK format Ultimate School Musical, which features ordinary teenagers from a school attempting to put on a music production to a professional standard in just six weeks.
 The Australian version was produced by FremantleMedia Australia with Rose as host, and aired in 2010.
 Rose also hosted the Foxtel Mardi Gras for 3 consecutive years before becoming an official correspondent for Foxtel for the 2010 Winter Olympics.
 In October 2015, Rose hosted the 2015 MTV Europe Music Awards alongside Ed Sheeran in Milan.